Toolkit ShelfFind

 Steps

-2. Enter actual board face width, gap, and stock board length.
+3. Enter actual board face width and gap in inches or centimeters, plus stock board length.

-4. Review boards, linear feet, and estimated board cost.
+5. Review boards, linear length, and estimated board cost.

 Example